woven-baker/test-cpp/module2/03_containers-and-templates/unit8Challenges.md

 ```

 ## Challenge 3
-Compare the performance of std::vector, std::list, and std::deque when used as the underlying data structure for a stack.
+Compare the performance of `std::vector`, `std::list`, and `std::deque` when used as the underlying data structure for a stack.
 Write a small program that performs a series of push and pop operations on a stack, then time the execution for each container type.
 Determine which container is the best choice for this application and explain your choice.
+Make sure to compile with -O0 so the compiler doesn't optimize away your code and result in useless benchmarks.

 ```
 ```